LuCamachoJr/LuCamachoJr/README.md

 - Building a foundation for system-level programming and cybersecurity tool development.

 ### Vulnerability Management Projects 🛡️
-This repository contains labs and exercises related to Vulnerability Management, currently under active development.
+This repository contains labs and exercises on vulnerability management that are currently under active development.

 ### Threat Hunting and Security Operations 🛡️🕵️